-The Hillsborough Board of Commissioners has decided not to add any fees or surcharges to electronic payments of utility bills at this time.
-The board has noted that automatic bank draft is a preferred, convenient payment method that generates no fees for customers and minimal fees for the town.
+The town does not add any fees or surcharges to electronic payments of utility bills at this time.
+Automatic bank draft is a preferred, convenient payment method that generates no fees for customers and minimal fees for the town.

 Can payments be made over the phone?

 Yes.
-The toll-free number is 833-262-5902.
-Please do not use the customer service number for the Hillsborough Financial Services Department to make a payment by phone.
-Town staff cannot take credit card numbers over the phone.
+Call the toll-free number 833-262-5902.
+Please do not use the customer service number for the Hillsborough Financial Services Department because town staff cannot take credit card numbers over the phone.